munificent/craftinginterpreters/book/resolving-and-binding.md

 Do either of those first two options look like something a user actually *wants*?
-Shadowing is rare and often an error so initializing a shadowing variable based on the value of the shadowed one seems unilkely to be deliberate.
+Shadowing is rare and often an error so initializing a shadowing variable based on the value of the shadowed one seems unlikely to be deliberate.

 The second option is even less useful.
 The new variable will *always* have the value `nil`.
 There is never any point in mentioning it by name.
 You could use an